Ruizhe-wang/Ruizhe-wang.github.io/_pages/education.md

 2023.07 - 2025.07 **The Australian National University**, Canberram, Australia, Master of Science in Quantitative Biology (GPA: 6.3/7)

-2020.09 – 2023.06 **Shandong University**, Weihai, China / The Australian National University, Canberra, Australia Bachelor of Science (GPA: 86.09/100) — Major in Quantitative Biology, Minor in Mathematics (Degree jointly awarded by both universities.)
+2020.09 – 2023.06 **Shandong University**, Weihai, China, Bachelor of Science (GPA: 86.09/100)- Major in Biological Science / The Australian National University, Canberra, Australia, Bachelor of Science — Major in Quantitative Biology, Minor in Mathematics
+(Degree jointly awarded by both universities.)

 ## Honors and Awards